htc502/map/README.md

 #### Compile under windows

 the source code was tested with codeblock 13.12 using mingw-gcc(gcc ver4.7.1 32bit),
-to use it under win, envir variable named __HOME__ should be avilable(right click My Computer-> properties->advanced->enviroment variable) for `map` to work.
+to use it under win, envir variable named __HOME__ should be avilable(right click :computer: :arrow_right: properties :arrow_right: advanced :arrow_right: enviroment variable) for `map` to work.

 examples:

 ##### Add a dir marker

-cd to your working directory and type:
+`cd` to your working directory and type:

     map workdir .